DreaminDani/wuggy-web/poc/README.md

 Run the following command to generate pseudowords via the command line interface:

 Run `python main.py --referenceSequence trumpet`
-To change the number of generated words use `--wordLength` like `python main.py --referenceSequence trumpet --wordLength 5`
+To change the number of generated words use `--ncandidates` like `python main.py --referenceSequence trumpet --ncandidates 5`

 ### Using the websever (coming soon)